Quakes at Iceland volcano ease slightly, no sign of eruption

 Red alert indicates an eruption is imminent or underway with a significant emission of ash likely.

 There have been thousands of smaller quakes over the past week at Bardarbunga.
-Areas around the volcano, in the center of the North Atlantic island nation, have been evacuated.
+Areas around the volcano, in the centre of the North Atlantic island nation, have been evacuated.